-- To modify an existing rule, click the edit icon () at the end of the rule row. - To modify or remove an existing rule, open the Edit menu for that rule at the end of the row.
+• To modify an existing rule, click the edit icon () at the end of the rule row.

+• To modify or remove an existing rule, open the Edit menu for that rule at the end of the row.

-- To remove multiple rules, select their checkboxes and click the remove (•) icon (🗾) in the Rules header row at the top of the page. - To enable or disable multiple rules, select their checkboxes and click the edit icon in the Rules header row at the top of the page. - To filter your existing rules, click the Filter icon () in the Rules header row at the top of the page.
+- To remove multiple rules, select their checkboxes and click the Remove (-) button in the Rules header row at the top of the page. - To enable or disable multiple rules, select their checkboxes and click the Enable or Disable button in the Rules header row at the top of the page. - To filter your existing rules, click the Filter icon () in the Rules header row at the top of the page.
 The filter drop-down menu appears.
 Click the drop-down list and select an option to filter rules by label, IP lists, label groups, virtual services, virtual servers, workloads, user groups, services, All workloads, or Any (0.0.0.0/0 and ::/0).
-If there are no rules that match the selected criteria, a message appears indicating that no rules match your filter criteria

-After creating or modifying a rule, an icon appears in the Provision Status column indicating the current provisioning status of the rule (for example, Addition Pending or Removal Pending).
+If there are no rules that match the selected criteria, a message appears indicating that no rules match your filter criteria - After creating or modifying a rule, the Provision button appears at the top of the page and the status of the rule appears at the beginning of the rule row indicating the current provisioning status of the rule (for example, "• Pending" or "- Pending").